ualbertalib/can-link/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The 'start' and 'build' scripts described further below are standard create-react-app scripts.

 The app is a so-called SPA (single page app) which means it loads into the browser on initial page load of index.html.
 In other words, the entire site is loaded all at once.
-Navigation between page is handled within the browser (using react-router).
+Navigation between pages is handled within the browser (using react-router).

 The app handles searching by making XHR calls from the react app to SOLR running on the server.
 All the query params and the SOLR server URL are defined in src/constants/index.js.